 Children in the EYFS learn by playing and exploring, being active, and through creative and critical thinking which takes place both indoors and outside and the 7 areas are used to plan your child’s learning and activities

-Development Matters is used for daily observation, assessment and planning and is used to make best-fit summative judgements about your child’s development.
+Development Matters is used for daily observation, assessment, and planning and is used to make best-fit summative judgments about your child’s development.
 These judgements are shared with parents throughout the year.
-Development Matters sheets can be viewed here Prime and Specific areas 30-50 months / Prime and Specific areas 40-60 months / EYFS Downloadable guidance

 The EYFS Profile